 - list A built-in Python sequence.
-Despite its name it is more akin to an array in other languages than to a linked list since access to elements are O(1). - list comprehension A compact way to process all or part of the elements in a sequence and return a list with the results. result = ['{:#04x}'.format(x) for x in range(256) if x % 2 == 0] generates a list of strings containing even hex numbers (0x..) in the range from 0 to 255.
+Despite its name it is more akin to an array in other languages than to a linked list since access to elements is O(1). - list comprehension A compact way to process all or part of the elements in a sequence and return a list with the results. result = ['{:#04x}'.format(x) for x in range(256) if x % 2 == 0] generates a list of strings containing even hex numbers (0x..) in the range from 0 to 255.
 The if clause is optional.
 If omitted, all elements in range(256) are processed. - loader An object that loads a module.
-It must define a method named load_module().
+It must define a method named load\module().
 A loader is typically returned by a finder.
-See PEP 302 for details and importlib.abc.Loader for an abstract base class.
+See PEP 302 for details and importlib.abc.Loader for an abstract base class. - mapping A container object that supports arbitrary key lookups and implements the methods specified in the Mapping or MutableMapping abstract base classes.
+Examples include dict, collections. defaultdict, collections.OrderedDict and collections.Counter. - meta path finder A finder returned by a search of sys.meta\path.
+Meta path finders are related to, but different from path entry finders.